Unfamiliar Spots along Tokyo Sakura Tram

-When I visited there with my friend in July 2016, we were fortunate to speak briefly with the manager of the museum’s office.
+When I first visited there with my friend, we were fortunate to speak briefly with the manager of the museum’s office.
 I asked him if international travelers sometimes visited there.

 “Ah, sometimes…,” he said, as his voice trailed off.
 “But Mr. McCaleb’s relatives occasionally visit here.
 If I remember right, he had three children.
 So probably those people we met the other day were his nephews or something.
 They duly visit here every time they come to Japan.”